Menu

 Sports & Recreation ApplicationTypical Mounting HeightRecommended FixtureWhy This Works Best

-School Gymnasiums (K-12)25-40 ftUFOBall-strike risk favors higher impact ratings; UFO is typically more rugged and easier to aim with optics
+School Gymnasiums (K-12)25-40 ftUFOBall-strike risk favors higher impact ratings; UFO fixtures are typically more rugged and easier to aim with optics

 College / Field House Courts30-60 ftBothHigher ceilings require throw; use linear only where uniform task zones exist and impact risk is controlled